kontent-ai/gatsby-packages/examples/navigation/README.md

 ## Set up Preview URLs

-If you are using complex and nested menu navigation in combination with [Preview URLs](https://docs.kontent.ai/tutorials/develop-apps/build-strong-foundation/set-up-preview#a-set-up-content-preview-in-your-project) you might need to have a way to map "preview" URL to the one you have build using schema customization, because in the context of Preview URLs there is only `url slug`, `codename`, `language` and `item ID`, but not information of other elements, or their relationship.
+If you are using complex and nested menu navigation in combination with [Preview URLs](https://docs.kontent.ai/tutorials/develop-apps/build-strong-foundation/set-up-preview#a-set-up-content-preview-in-your-project) you might need to have a way to map the "preview" URL to the one you have built using schema customization because in the context of Preview URLs there is only `url slug`, `codename`, `language` and `item ID`, but not the information of other elements, or their relationship.

 > ⚠ Render "preview pages" only in development environment ([`NODE_ENV` is set to `development`](https://www.gatsbyjs.com/docs/environment-variables/#reserved-environment-variables)) and for the pages  that requires preview to prevent build time performance degradation.